 And then the angel left her, leaving for her and Joseph to work out the details, some of which were going to be quite problematic.

-We’ll hear the Nativity story in four days.
-Today, I invite you to think about the whole story, as though you were thinking about it for the first time.
+We’ll hear the Nativity story in seven days.
+Today, I invite you to think about the whole story, as though you were about it for the first time.
 Consider what a wild, crazy, loving thing God did!
 God created us, when he didn’t have to, simply because he wanted to share his love and his joy.
 We sinned, rejected God, decided to go our own way, and created a huge distance between God and us.
 You would think that God would say, “OK, have it your own way, then, but be prepared for the consequences.”
 But he didn’t.
 Instead, God decided to bridge that distance and repair the damage that we did.

 How?
 First of all, by becoming one of us.
 A real, living, breathing, in-the-flesh human being who was also God.
 And not by coming down in overpowering glory and majesty.
 No, by being conceived in the womb of a young woman, a teenager, actually.
 And then by being born not in a palace but in a stable, a shelter for animals, on the outskirts of a small town, in a country that was not one of the big players in the power and politics of the time.